 Educational Intervention

 The principal investigator will measure the independent variable, which is a cultural competency educational program, using the cultural competence checklist with five-item Likert scale questions.
 The queries vary from “strongly disagree to strongly agree” to quantify the participant's levels of cultural competency.
-The cultural competence educational intervention program will be designed to boost psychiatric Registered Nurses’ levels of cultural competency, including knowledge, awareness, and expertise (See Appendix L).
+The cultural competence educational intervention program will be designed to boost psychiatric LPN and RN levels of cultural competency, including knowledge, awareness, and expertise (See Appendix L).
 The educational intervention will include a PowerPoint presentation on cultural competence, disparities, and cultural sensitivity.
 Additionally, the PI will incorporate case studies demonstrating pragmatic scenarios about cultural diversity and a poster to reinforce critical cultural competence concepts.

 Data Collection and Analysis